Mondays (April-October) | Wednesdays (May-September) | Fridays (ALL YEAR) | Saturdays (June-August)

 Your 3-day Isle of Skye, Inverness and the Highlands Tour, lead by your expert Local Ness Bus Tour Guide!
-This tour departs Edinburgh on Mondays and Fridays between June and October 2017 You will visit all of the must-see highlights of Scotland, including the Isle of Skye, Loch Ness, Glencoe, Outlander and Harry Potter film locations, Eilean Donan Castle, Culloden Battlefield, 2 x National Parks, a Scotch Whisky-Distillery, and many more!
+You will visit all of the must-see highlights of Scotland, including the Isle of Skye, Loch Ness, Glencoe, Outlander and Harry Potter film locations, Eilean Donan Castle, Culloden Battlefield, 2 x National Parks, a Scotch Whisky-Distillery, and many more!

 During your unforgettable tour, you will spend two nights in the Capital of Highlands, beautiful Inverness.
 This tour allows you to experience more of Scotland in just 3 days, than with any other company!

 Departing from Edinburgh, travel in comfort across the dramatic Highlands in one of our Air-Conditioned Minicoaches.
 You can relax watching the views from your window, while our Local Guides entertain you with their stories, and Scotland’s history.

 With small group tours, and a 100% Satisfaction guarantee (or your money back), you can rely on Ness Bus Tours for the highest quality experience.

 Our Company is owned and run by experienced Scottish Tour Guides, and has been showing thousands of people Scotland’s favourite sites since 2010.